 - Driver’s license number

 If he gets this, which isn’t going to be easy unless you’re careless, that’s the end.
-He will simply add your account as checking account to Amazon and buy heaven and earth.
+He will add your account as a checking account to Amazon and buy heaven and earth.
 Don’t suspect Amazon alone because there are several other sites out there with even more vulnerable payment systems.

 What to Do